Sinity/intercept-bounce/README.md

 ## Features

 * Filters keyboard chatter based on a configurable time threshold (`--debounce-time`).
+* Tracks and reports "near-miss" events that occur just outside the debounce window (`--near-miss-threshold-time`).
 * Integrates seamlessly with the Interception Tools ecosystem (reads from stdin, writes to stdout).
 * Automatically collects and prints detailed statistics to stderr on exit (cleanly or via signal).
 * Statistics include overall counts, per-key drop counts, bounce timings (min/avg/max), and near-miss timings.